 In the September quarter the MSCI world stock market rose by a further 6%, continuing a strong and above-trend phase that commenced in November last year.
 US shares, particular mega-cap technology related led the surge, and the stimulus inspired rally in Chinese stocks helped.
 For the 2023/24 financial year this index rose by 18.3%, approximately twice its long-term average.

 The 2024 year-to-date market performance has been truly rewarding for global share investors – the US market is up by 21%, Asia up 20%, and Europe up 11%.
-Australian investors have missed a bit of this due to our moderatley appreciating currency in the second half of 2024.
+Australian investors have missed a bit of this due to our moderately appreciating currency in the second half of 2024.

 Global stock market valuations appear stretched.
 Nearly all markets are trading well above their 20-year average of price to projected profits, in some cases, notably India and the United States, at close to the very peak of their long-term valuation range.